AhmedZaki918/E-commerce/README.md

 ## General info

-e ecommerce app lets the users to buy products online.
+This application allows the users to buy products online, implemented with all funtionality of e commerece applicaation(login, cart, favorite, order)

 ## Screenshots